FAQs about GovHK Online Services - Digital Certificates and Authentication

 Security warning (2):

 Please log on Windows 7/Vista with a standard user account before using the online service.
-In addition, because of changes in the security features of Windows 7/Vista, you must install Java 7 if you need to use the e-Cert in your Smart ID card for authentication.
+In addition, because of changes in the security features of Windows 7/Vista, you must install Java 8 if you need to use the e-Cert in your smart identity card for authentication.

-I am using Windows 7/Vista to access an online service that requires user authentication and I want to authenticate using the e-cert in my Smart ID card, but the online service does not allow me to select the smart card reader.
+I am using Windows 7/Vista to access an online service that requires user authentication and I want to authenticate using the e-cert in my smart identity card, but the online service does not allow me to select the smart card reader.
 What should I do?